-If you are using any chemicals on your hair regularly – like hair color, perms, or relaxers – then you should consider using a protein product regularly on your hair.
-It will add the protein back to your hair that these chemicals can remove or destroy.
+If you are using any chemicals on your hair regularly – like hair color, perms, or relaxers – then you should consider using a protein product regularly for hair conditioning and hair strengthening.
+It will add the protein back to your hair that these chemicals can remove or destroy, thus aiding in the process of hair restoration and hair growth.
 It will also make your hair color more fade-resistant.

 Infographic: Signs That Your Hair Needs Protein Treatment

 Protein treatment adds strength and tensility to your hair.
 While you may be keen to give your hair that extra bit of TLC, it is essential to know your hair type and condition to decide whether you really need a protein treatment.
 Check out the following infographic to learn about the signs that tell if your hair needs this treatment.